 Hometown: Hopkinsville, KY

-Time in role: Just over two years (as of March 2018)
+Time in role: Just over three years (as of March 2019)

 Previous career: More than 25 years as a career banker in and around the Nashville area.